 A riding stable owner calls to report a yearling with strangles.
 He does not say that so explicitly, as he has been in the business for years now and he knows that many veterinary surgeons do not appreciate a ‘layman’ making a diagnosis.
 But his story leaves little room for doubt.
-The small stallion has not eaten for days.
+The small stallion has not eaten for some days.
 The throat is swollen and the animal snores as it breathes.
 The man fears potential problems with the pension horses and the continuation of the riding lessons.
 An outbreak of strangles could mean having to shut down the riding stable for weeks.
 The infection spreads fairly slowly through the stables, but most of the younger horses and ponies do ultimately become ill.
 The animals infect one another, but the bacterium can also be transferred via a contaminated halter or tools; or via human hands.

 I propose that we place the yearling in the last box, with a container of halamid solution in front of the box door.
 It is used to disinfect the boots of anyone entering and leaving and to disinfect tools.
 The boxes to the left and right should remain empty and inquisitive persons are to be kept away.
 Then just wait and see until I have dropped by.
 That is not until the end of the morning round.
 Because I want to go home afterwards, have a shower and a change of clothes.
 I have more house calls to make today.